-Core rotations include cardiology, critical care, drug information/management, infectious diseases, internal medicine, and medication safety
+Core experiences include cardiology, critical care, drug information, infectious diseases, internal medicine, management and medication safety

 Formal case, guideline, disease state overview or journal club presentation to the clinical pharmacy staff is a monthly requirement.